ccnyplanetarium/ccnyplanetarium.github.io/_posts/2024-04-15-eclipse-2024-photos.md

 include figure.html
 max-width="800px"
 file="rapture-eclipse-2024/rapture-folks.jpg" alt="Rapture"
 caption="A group photo showing the collection of people that traveled from all corners of the US to this crossroads.
-There were groups from Florida, Oregon, Michigan, NY, Kentucky, and more."
+There were groups from Florida, Oregon, Michigan, NY, Kentucky, and more.
+(Thanks Brandon and Tim for orchestrating!)"
 %}